sveltejs/rfcs/text/0000-forward-directive.md

 ## Potential Changes with Svelte 4

-It has been further proposed to completely replace the typical event forwarding syntax in the past for Svelte 4, this additional proposal would also cover that:
+It has been further proposed to completely replace the typical event forwarding syntax in the past for Svelte 4.
+This additional proposal could also cover that:

 ```html
 <button on:click></button>